briansprrw/MEM_AppWin32_Wallpaper/Readme.md

 # Deploying Wallpaper Management with Microsoft Intune

 Instructions on how to package, upload, and configure a wallpaper management script as a Win32 app in Microsoft Intune.
-The script facilitates the setting of desktop wallpapers across Windows 10 and Windows 11 devices managed via Intune.
+The script only copies or deposits a folder with potential wallpaper images.
+To actually configure the Wallpaper for the user there would also need to be an Intune Configuration Profile wih the setting "Desktop Wallpaper (User)" configured.

+Below the instructions on how to package and distribute as Win32 App package.

 ## Prerequisites